JustasB/LFPsimpy/README.md

 To contribute, please open an issue first and discuss your plan for contributing.
 Then fork this repository and commit a pull-request with your changes.

 # Acknowledgements
 LFPsimpy is a Python re-implementation of [LFPsim](https://github.com/compneuro/LFPsim) described in [Parasuram et. al. (2016)]( http://journal.frontiersin.org/article/10.3389/fncom.2016.00065/abstract).
-When using LFPsimpy in research projects, please cite the original publication and this repository.
+When using LFPsimpy in research projects, please cite the original publication and this repository, which is maintained by [Justas Birgiolas](https://www.linkedin.com/in/justasbirgiolas).